missionpinball/mpf-docs/hardware/existing_machines/wpc.rst

 For the P-Roc connect your machine according to the `P-Roc connector mappings <https://www.multimorphic.com/content/uploads/2017/08/P-ROC_Connector_Mappings_v2.pdf>`_.

+More technical information can be found in the `PinWiki Williams WPC <http://www.pinwiki.com/wiki/index.php?title=Williams_WPC>`_ page.

 2. Configuring MPF for WPC machines
 -----------------------------------